createwithabd/termilighter/termilighter/README.md

 3. `log.warning()` - You can use this method to output `WARNING` on your terminal.
 4. `log.success()` - You can use this method to output `SUCCESS` status on your terminal.
 5. `log.info()` - You can use this method to output any kind of important `INFO` on your terminal.
-6. `log.highligh()` - If you want to highlight any specific part in your print statement then, you can use this method inside the `f-string` or `.format` option of print statement.
+6. `log.highlight()` - If you want to highlight any specific part in your print statement then, you can use this method inside the `f-string` or `.format` option of print statement.

 #### Common Options:
 1. `text` - Can provide any string value. **Default:** `None`.